MartinMiles/Sifon/README.md

 ## Features

-- backup, clean, restore selected Sitecore 9.x instance out-of-the-box with nice GUI
+- backup, clean, restore selected Sitecore instance out-of-the-box with nice GUI
+- supports Sitecore XP and XC versions 9.x and 10.0
 - you can choose the above operations for webroot, xConnect, Identity Server sites and all together
 - environment auto-detection: hostnames, bindings, installed Solr instances
 - supports multiple instances on a host via creating and selecting profiles